CodeforRuhrgebiet/simple-od-portal/README.md

 ## development setup

-(if you like to use docker, see below).

 This project was initially developed under Python 3, but *should* work under 2, too (plz test).

 Use your preferred python packaging management / virtualization system.
 Recommendation: [virtualenv](https://virtualenv.pypa.io/en/stable/)